oplS17projects/redesigned-doodle/README.md

 # redesigned-doodle
-harsh patel and scott quinn
+Harsh Patel and Scott uinn
 # redesigned-doodle

 ### Statement

-Describe your project.
-Why is it interesting?
-Why is it interesting to you personally?
-What do you hope to learn?
-We are goin to replicate the examples given inside the turtle-examples library.
+We are going to replicate the examples given inside the turtle-examples library.
 It is interesting because it would give a deeper understanding of the turtles library.
 Personally I find it interesting because I enjoyed playing around with the library.
 I hope to learn how this library works.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.